 Tech Mahindra Foundation has recognised the need for skilling youth and improve their employment opportunities.
 With its Skills for Market Training (SMART) flagship employability programme, Tech Mahindra Foundation aims at training and improving skill development.

 As you might be aware, the Foundation runs SMART Academies for Healthcare and Digital Technologies with a vision to create world-class skilled professionals.
 Currently Tech Mahindra Foundation has SMART academies for healthcare in New Delhi, Mohali and Mumbai and one upcoming academy in Bhubaneshwar.
 These academies focus on skilling youth in both theory and practice, along with IT and soft skills.
 These include paramedical skills such as Medical Laboratory Technology,X-Ray and Imaging Technology, Cardiac Technology,Home Health Aide, etc. After the course is over, the academy also helps students with job opportunities in paramedical or allied health professions with different hospitals, clinics, nursing homes and laboratories.
 For skill building courses in digital technologies, Tech Mahindra Foundation right now has a SMART academy for digital technologies in Vishakhapatnam and will soon open another academy in Hyderabad.
 The training modules include Graphic and Web Designing, 2-D Animation, Web Development amongst others.
 You could check out all the courses here.

 Other initiatives taken to Skill India

-Tech Mahindra Foundation is also dedicated towards uplifting the job and future opportunities for persons with disabilities and help them lead dignified lives.
+Tech Mahindra Foundation is also dedicated to uplifting the job and future opportunities for persons with disabilities and help them lead dignified lives.
 While the skill knowledge taught is the same as what is taught otherwise, the curriculum is specially designed in well-equipped classrooms as the Foundation recognises the special needs of people with disabilities and empowers them equally.
 This is done through SMART+ (Skills-for Market Training for Persons with Disabilities).

 Skill India – Government of India Initiatives for Skill Development